 The Greatest Summer Ever: Herbert Perry

-Each week through the 26 weeks of the 2012 regular season, DTTWLN will profile and break down the roster of arguably the most exciting sports team that Cleveland has ever seen; the 1995 Cleveland Indians.
+For the next 26 days, DTTWLN will profile and break down the roster of arguably the most exciting sports team that Cleveland has ever seen; the 1995 Cleveland Indians.
 The ’95 Tribe won 100 games in a strike-shortened 144 game schedule, won their first Central Division title and made the playoffs and World Series for the first time since 1954.
 Six players made the American League All-Star team, eight players batted .300 or better, and the pitching staff had the lowest ERA in the American League.
 The players have been ranked from the most important to the Tribe’s success to the 26th.
-This week breaks down #21 Herbert Perry.
+Today breaks down #21 Herbert Perry.

 When Dave Winfield went down with a strained left shoulder in June of 1995, manager Mike Hargrove and GM John Hart had a decision to make on who would temporarily replace the right handed slugger on the Indians bench.
 The man that they decided on was tearing the cover off of the ball down at AAA Buffalo, batting .317 with two homeruns and 17 RBI in only 49 games played.